 There is often the perception that substance use is more common in young people.
 But does the data support this assumption?

-In the chart below we see the prevalence of drug use disorders differentiated by age group, given as the percentage of people within that age bracket with a drug use dependency.
-Here the USA is shown, but this data can be found for any country using the “change country” button on the chart below.
+In the chart we see the prevalence of drug use disorders differentiated by age group, given as the percentage of people within that age bracket with a drug use dependency.
+Here the USA is shown, but this data can be found for any country using the “change country” button on the chart.

 Overall, we tend to find that the prevalence of drug use disorders is highest in people in their twenties.
 For example, in the USA, 9 percent of those aged 20-24 years old had a drug use disorder in 2017; this is several multiples higher than the total population average of 3 percent.
 The higher prevalence of substance use disorders in people in their twenties (or sometimes in their late teens) is consistent across most countries.

 Is this finding a reflection of today’s young generation, or has this been a historically consistent trend with age?
 In other words: is the prevalence in today’s young cohort uncharacteristically high, or is it a recurring pattern that drug use increases through peoples’ late teens and early twenties before declining thereafter?
 It appears to be the latter.
 The finding that drug use disorders tend to be most common in people in their early twenties has been consistently reported for decades: studies dating back to the 1980s and 1990s attempt to explain why substance use tends to peak during this period.11,12

 There are a number of related behavioural and social factors which may partly explain why this peaks in the early twenties.
 Initiation of alcohol or drug use tends to begin in the late teenage years, after which the following years represent a key period of self-identity, exploration and higher affinity for risk-taking.13,14